 Since acute flaccid myelitis (AFM) was first recognized in the United States in 2014, only two confirmed cases have been reported in West Virginia (both in 2016).
-Though no cases have been reported in 2017, healthcare providers are encouraged to continue vigilance for cases of AFM among all age groups and report suspected cases of AFM to their local health departments.
-Reporting of cases will help public health monitor the occurrence of AFM to better understand factors associated with this illness.
+Though no cases have been reported since then, healthcare providers are encouraged to continue vigilance for cases of AFM among all age groups and report suspected cases of AFM to their local health department (LHD) as per the WV Reportable Disease Rule (64 CSR 7).